INTERNSHIP GUIDELINES

 - Clear indication of available start date and desired end date.

-Applicants for the Promotion Intensive General Internship or the Editorial Department Internship should also include a writing sample in English, no more than two pages.
+Applicants for the Promotion Intensive General Internship or the Editorial Department Internship should also include a nonfiction writing sample in English, no more than two pages.
 Poetry will not be accepted.

 Submissions can be sent via e-mail in Microsoft Word format.
 Attachments should be numbered and named per the applicant’s last name.
 For example: Smith1.doc, Smith2.doc.
 E-mail submissions should state the total number of included attachments.